ml6team/fondant/docs/guides/build_a_simple_pipeline.md

     default: None
 ```

-As mentioned earlier, the ComponentSpec specifies the data structure consumed and/or produced by the component.
-In this case, the component solely produces data, and this structure is defined within the `produce` section.
+As mentioned earlier, the component spec specifies the data structure consumed and/or produced by the component.
+In this case, the component solely produces data, and this structure is defined within the `produces` section.
 Fondant operates with hierarchical column structures.
 In our example, we are defining a column called images with several subset fields.
-Now that we have created the ComponentSpec, we can incorporate the component into our python code.
-The next steps involve initialising the component from the ComponentSpec and adding it to our pipeline using the following code:
+Now that we have created the component spec, we can incorporate the component into our python code.
+The next steps involve initialising the component from the component spec and adding it to our pipeline using the following code:

 ```python
 from fondant.pipeline import ComponentOp